Alamut Castle: Concealment and emergence: Imamat at Alamut

 With the death of Hassan-i Sabbah in 1124 AD, the Alamut fortress was now in the command of the da’i Kiya Buzurg Ummid, under whose direction Ismaili-Seljuq relations improved.
 However, this was not without a test of the strength of Buzurg Ummid's command, and consequently the Seljuks began an offensive in 1126 AD on the Isma'ili strongholds of Rudbar and Quhistan.
 Only after these assaults failed did the Seljuq sultan Ahmad Sanjar concede to recognise the independence of the Isma'ili territories.
-Three days before his death, Kiya Buzurg-Ummid designated his son Muḥammad ibn Kiyā to lead the community in the name of the Ismaili Imam.

 Muhammad ibn Kiya Buzurg

 Accordingly, Muḥammad succeeded Kiya Buzurg Ummid in 1138 AD.
 Though they expected some resistance to his rule, the fragmented Seljuks were met with continued solidarity amongst the Ismailis, who remained unified under Muhammad's command.
 The early part of Muhammad's rule saw a continued low level of conflict, enabling the Nizaris to acquire and construct a number of fortresses in the Qumis and Rudbar regions, including the castles of Sa’adat-kuh, Mubarak-kuh, and Firuz-kuh.
-Muhammad designated his son Hasan ‘Alā Dhīkr‘īhī's-Salām, born in 1126 AD, to lead the community in the name of the Imam.
-Hasan was well trained in Ismaili doctrine and ta’wil (esoteric interpretation).

 Imam Hasan ‘ala Dhikrihi al-Salam

 Taken by illness in 1162 AD, Muhammad was succeeded by Hasan, who was then about thirty-five years of age.
 Only two years after his accession, the Imam Hasan, apparently conducted a ceremony known as qiyama (resurrection) at the grounds of the castle of Alamut, whereby the Imam would once again become visible to his community of followers in and outside of the Nizārī Ismā'īlī state.
-Given Juwayni's polemical aims, and the fact that he burned the Ismā'īlī libraries which may have offered much more reliable testimony about the history, scholars have been dubious about his narrative but are forced to rely on it given the absence of alternative sources.
+Given Juvayni's polemical aims, and the fact that he burned the Ismā'īlī libraries which may have offered much more reliable testimony about the history, scholars have been dubious about his narrative but are forced to rely on it given the absence of alternative sources.
 Fortunately, descriptions of this event are also preserved in Rashid al-Din’s narrative and recounted in the Haft Bab-i Abi Ishaq, an Ismaili book of the 15th century AD.
-However, these are either based on Juwayni, or don't go into great detail.
-No contemporary Ismaili account of the events has survived, and it is likely that scholars will never know the exact details of this time.
+However, these are either based on Juvayni, or don't go into great detail.
+No contemporary Ismaili account of the events has survived.

-The Imam Hasan ‘ala dhikrihi al-salam died only a year and a half after the declaration of the qiyama.
-According to Juwayni, he was stabbed in the Ismaili castle of Lambasar by his brother in law, Hasan Namwar.